 Improving Time Management

-People with ADHD can also take steps to get better at their time management.
+People with ADHD can also take steps to improve their time management.
 In school, they can write the due date at the top of each one of their assignments.
 They can use calendars to keep track of things like chores, activities, and long-term projects.
-They can break tasks into chunks so that they seem more manageable, and they can come up with realistic time frames for the completion of each one.
+Breaking tasks into chunks so they seem more manageable may allow them to retain their motivation to complete them.
+Additionally, they can come up with realistic time frames for completing each one.

-Whether someone with ADHD is a child or an adult, they'll need to come up with some work habits that will allow them to keep pace and stay on-task.
-One way to do that is to make a checklist for assignments.
-For instance, in the case of a student, the list might include getting out a pencil and paper, putting down the due date and their name, reading the directions, etc. They should meet with a teacher regularly, or a supervisor in the case of an adult in a work setting.
+Whether someone with ADHD is a child or an adult, it’s important to come up with work habits that allow them to keep pace and stay on-task.
+One way to accomplish this is to make a checklist for assignments.
+For instance, in the case of a student, the list might include getting out a pencil and paper, putting down the due date and their name, reading the directions, etc. Meeting with a teacher or supervisor can help them stay on track, increasing their chances of success.

 Tutoring Or Coaching For ADHD